Space Weather

 Analysis of Space Weather Activity over past 24 hours

-No Earth directed Coronal Mass Ejections (CMEs) have been observed in the last 24 hours.
+No significant Earth-directed Coronal Mass Ejections (CMEs) were observed on available imagery over the last 24 hours.

 Four-Day Space Weather Forecast Summary